-a.
-Complete the graduate application and specify "Teacher Licensure Only".
+- a.
+Complete the graduate application and specify "Teacher Licensure Only". - b.

-- b.
 Complete all requirements for safety review.
 (Note: The campus safety requirement will NOT be bypassed under any circumstances.) - c.
 Pay non-refundable application fee. - d.
-Submit an official baccalaureate degree transcript and official transcript(s) from all other universities/colleges attended. - e.
-Must complete residency form.
+Submit an official baccalaureate degree transcript and official transcript(s) from all other universities/colleges attended.

-If an applicant meets the required undergraduate cumulative GPA of 2.5 or if the GPA of the last 60 hours is 2.75, the student will be admitted to the Graduate Licensure Only program which he/she selected on the application.
+If an applicant meets the required undergraduate cumulative GPA of 2.7 (3.0 preferred), the student will be admitted to the Graduate Licensure Only program which he/she selected on the application.
 The student will be permitted to enroll in undergraduate/graduate courses for which she/he meets pre-requisites.

-A student who is admitted to the teacher licensure-only program may be eligible for financial aid.
+A student who is admitted to the teacher licensure-only program may be eligible for federal financial aid.